Calvinism in the Light of Scripture - Downloadable Answer Key PDF

 As the Catholic Church emerged, it followed the teaching of Augustine.
 Believing man was born with original sin and Incapable of doing anything good, the Catholic Church claimed to be the infuser of grace.
 Christening an infant took away the stain of sin and then the Church, through its sacraments, infused grace which enabled the person to keep God's law.
 The more sacraments (good works) one did, the more grace he received to have more power to do even more good.

-In this workbook, Jeff Archer explains Calvinism, it's origin, and Illustrates how It contradicts the Scriptures.
+In this workbook, Jeff Archer explains Calvinism and its origin and illustrates how it contradicts the Scriptures.
 These thirteen lessons will cover Calvin's well known "Tulip Theory" in relationship to what the Bible teaches concerning salvation.

 Sharing this supplement either electronically or through printing is a violation of copyright.